 - Pomegranate arils: I chose pomegranate, but other dried or fresh fruit such as sliced apples or dried cranberries would also work.

 - Crumbled Feta: Cheese is optional in this recipe.
 Other cheese options like goat cheese or shredded mozzarella would also work.
 If you are following a vegan diet, simply omit the cheese.

 How To Make It?

 When I said this kale chickpea quinoa salad recipe was simple, I wasn’t kidding.
 Here are the steps:

 - Make the Salad Dressing: Place all the lemon vinaigrette ingredients in a small bowl and give it a whisk.
 Set aside.

-- Massage Kale: Pour half of the dressing into a large bowl and add in chopped kale.
+- Massage Kale: Pour half of the dressing into a large mixing bowl and add chopped kale.
 Then, using tongs or your own hands, massage the dressing into the leaves for 1-2 minutes.

 - Add Remaining Ingredients: Then, add the cooked quinoa, chickpeas, avocado, and pomegranate arils.
 Drizzle it with the rest of the ingredients and give it a gentle toss using tongs.